1.3.6. Creating Surface Datasets

 README.testing) file.

-NOTE: Be sure to change the path of the datasets references by these namelists to
+> Be sure to change the path of the datasets referenced by these namelists to

 III.
 Process sequence to create input datasets needed to run CTSM

-You'll need to convert or create SCRIP grid files on your own (using scripts
+You'll need to convert or create MESH grid files on your own (using scripts

 or other tools) for the general case where you have an unstructured grid, or